John-R-Wallace-NOAA/rgit/README.md

     Selection: 2

-    The home directory is:  C:/Users/Public/
+    The local working directory is:  C:/Users/Public/

     The git URL is: https://github.com/John-R-Wallace-NOAA/rgit.git

     The list of files to be pushed is: git.R gitPush.R

-    Files and directories cloned from rgit:
+    Files and directories cloned from remote rgit repo:
        DESCRIPTION gitPush.R NAMESPACE R README.md